 List of Microfinance Institutions in Kenya

 1. Kenya Women Finance Trust (KWFT)

 KWFT is one of the oldest and most popular in Kenya.
-The Institution was licensed to operate by the Central Bank of Kenya in 2010.
+The Central Bank of Kenya licensed the institution to operate in 2010.
 Currently, it is the largest Deposit-taking microfinance institution in Kenya.

-With over 600,000 customers and 231 branches throughout the country, KWFT offers savings and loan services to all women and girls.
-It stands to be one Institution that has embraced Mobile Money in Kenya as customers can make deposits through Mpesa.
+With over 600,000 customers and 231 branches nationwide, KWFT offers savings and loan services to all women and girls.
+It stands to be one institution that has embraced Mobile Money in Kenya, as customers can make deposits through Mpesa.

-You can reach KWFT through their line 0703067700 or write them an email at email@example.com.
-You can also write a letter through their postal address, which is 4179-00506, Nairobi, or physically visit their office headquarters at Akira House in UpperHill Nairobi or any of their branches nearest to you.
+You can reach KWFT on their line at 0703067700 or at [email protected].
+You can also write a letter through their postal address, 4179-00506, Nairobi, or physically visit their office headquarters at Akira House in UpperHill Nairobi or any branch nearest you.

 2. Faulu Microfinance

 Faulu is another big deposit-taking microfinance institution.
 Currently, it is the leading institution when it comes to giving microloans.
 Faulu has branches scattered all over the country to access customers.
-Also, with Faulu, customers can make deposits to their accounts through Mpesa.
+Also, with Faulu, customers can deposit their accounts through Mpesa.